Te Kete Ipurangi Navigation:

 1. Work through a couple of examples as a class to ensure that all students can see that the areas can most easily be found by breaking the shapes up into rectangles and triangles, or by enclosing the shape in a rectangle and finding the areas of any parts that are not included.

-2. Challenge students to find the areas of the polygons on Copymaster.
+2. Challenge students to find the areas of the polygons on Copymaster 1

 Session 3

-The beginnings of Pick’s rule is introduced.
-Pick’s rule for the area of a polygon drawn on a grid is A=1/2 b+i-1 where A is the area,b = number of dots on the boundary of the polygon and i is the number of dots inside the polygon.
-Students are encouraged to slowly build towards Pick’s rule.
+This session introduces the beginnings of Pick’s rule.
+Pick’s rule for the area of a polygon drawn on a grid is A=1/2 b+i-1 where A is the area, b = number of dots on the boundary of the polygon, and i is the number of dots inside the polygon.
+Students are scaffolded to slowly build towards Pick’s rule.

 3. Discuss students’ findings as a group: